Home / Holiday Crafts / Winter Crafts / Coffee Filter Snowflakes for Winter Fun

 Dried blue, green, and purple coffee filter

-• To turn the filter into a snowflake, you'll cut it for folding.
-Fold in half, and then into thirds.
+• To turn the filters into a snowflake, you'll cut it for folding.
+Fold the coffee filters in half, and then into thirds.
 Then fold in half once again.

 Folding a coffee filter up to cut it